justpy-org/justpy/docs/quasar_tutorial/quasar_components.md

 # QDrawer

-Quasars [QDrawer](https://quasar.dev/layout/drawer) is the sidebar part of your QLayout.
+Quasars [QDrawer](https://quasar.dev/layout/drawer) is the sidebar part of QLayout which allows you to configure your views as a 3x3 matrix, containing optional left-side and/or right-side Drawers.
 The example below shows a minimal implementation of a collapsible side bar in JustPy.

 ```python